yagni-js/yagni-js/packages/yagni-dom/README.md

 of [yagni][yagni] library.

-**Pure functional** in this context means functional code style - library code is linted using [eslint-plugin-fp][eslint-plugin-fp] and [eslint-plugin-better][eslint-plugin-better].
-Javascript code of the library is purely functional.
+**Pure functional** in this context means functional code style - library code is linted using [eslint-plugin-functional][eslint-plugin-functional] and [eslint-plugin-better][eslint-plugin-better].
+Javascript code is purely functional.

 ## Installation